silnrsi/font-arab-tools/documentation/source/developer.md

 _TODO: Create documentation based on Qs that the developer has asked._

 - `main.feax` - Master source file for OpenType logic.
-  - `gsub.feax` - Subtitution lookups
+  - `gsub.feax` - Substitution lookups
   - `gpos.feax` - Positioning Lookups
     - `customKerning.feax` - This file performs the kerning that is needed for collision avoidance.
     - `customShifting.feax` - This file performs the shifting that is needed for collision avoidance.
 It must go after mark attachment.